AkashPatel18/isSvg-npm-package/README.md

 "# isSvg-npm-package"
-'pass a firebase link and it will tell you the link is for svg image or not.'
+'pass a firebase storage link and it will tell you the link is for svg image or not.'